 Welcome to the South Hill Connection Newsletter!

-In this edition of the South Hill Connection we have updates on:
+In this edition of the South Hill Connection:

 From Liz Clayton: In March 2013 I was the 1st ‘Made in Cornwall’ member to introduce a new line of stock as in Warming, Cooling and Massaging Cherrystones Pads.
 These Pads are a replacement of my previous Wheat Pads.
 My Cherrystones Pads are filled with thoroughly cleaned cherrystones/pips.
 The covers are made of 100% cotton, fully lined and very importantly, washable.
 Since I introduced them, I have been so pleased in the many ways they are helping people.
 Apart from easing aches and pains I have had some delightful feedback for some of the not so common conditions.
 Polymyalgia Rheumatica / Fibromyalgia Pelvic Girdle Pain in Pregnancy / Breast Feeding discomfort Sports Injuries Stress Busters for ADHD / Autism Cooling for Radiotherapy / Warming for Chemotherapy Comfort Pads for Dementia Precious Pet Pads.
 Continue reading